Michael Joyce (tennis)

-Michael T. Joyce (born February 1, 1973) is an American former tennis player, who turned professional in 1991.
+Michael T. Joyce (born February 1, 1973) is an American coach and former tennis player.
 The right-hander reached his highest ATP singles ranking of World No. 64 in April 1996.
-He also became a coach of professional players, most notably former world number one Maria Sharapova from 2004 to 2011.

 Tennis career

 Juniors

-He reached the final of the Wimbledon Jr event in 1991, where he was runner-up to Thomas Enqvist.
+Joyce and then-friend Erik Menendez entered the 1989 Boys' Junior National Tennis Championship, shortly before Erik and his brother Lyle murdered their parents.
+Joyce beat Ian Williams in the 1st round of the Boys' 18 singles but lost to Jonathan Stark in the quarterfinals.
+He reached the finals of the Wimbledon Boys' event in 1991, losing to Thomas Enqvist.

 Professional tennis player

-On the professional tour, Joyce won 3 Challenger events and reached the 4th round of the 1995 Wimbledon Championships.
+On the professional tour, he won 3 Challenger events and reached the 4th round of the 1995 Wimbledon Championships defeating Marc Rosset, Jordi Burillo and Chris Wilkinson, before being defeated by Shuzo Matsuoka.
 He won the men's singles in the Ojai Tennis Tournament in 2004.
+Pat Rafter, Yevgeny Kafelnikov, Jim Courier, and Michael Chang were among those Joyce beat.
+He was 46–67 overall, going 1–10 against top 10 players.

 He was the subject of an essay by David Foster Wallace in Esquire; the essay was later republished in Wallace's collections A Supposedly Fun Thing I'll Never Do Again and String Theory.